 2. Reach out to friends, family outside your home, and resources in the community.

 You must do this to break his hold on you!
-You’re fighting a powerful abusive enemy, and he wants to keep you fighting his game.
+You’re fighting a powerful abusive enemy, and he wants to keep you fighting his game with his rules.
 You’ll need all the help you can get.
 Your silence is his most powerful ally – stop giving him the advantage.